Why Hive

 Coverage

-Hundreds of tools, one endpoint, ten capability-focused surfaces:
+369 callable tools, one root discovery endpoint, and ten capability-focused provider-category surfaces:

 CapabilityWhat you get